Liby99/llir/readme.md

 # LLVM IR Binding for Rust

-This LLVM IR Binding is mainly for inspecting existing module in LLVM Bytecode form, and not for producing one.
+This LLVM IR Binding provides intuitive and well-organized safe Rust API for analyzing existing LLVM modules.
+Thus the whole library is thread-safe.
+This crate does not provide the functionality to produce new LLVM module or change existing module.

 ## How to use